-The origins of Stoccata go back to the early 80s when Stoccata founders Stephen Hand and Andrew Brew were both reading the currently available secondary sources on historical fencing.
-Both were members of historical re-enactment groups, each looking for real historical systems that they could learn and teach, rather than simply making things up.
+The origins of Stoccata go back to the early 80s when Stoccata founders Stephen Hand and Andrew Brew , as members of historical re-enactment groups, were looking for real historical systems that they could learn and teach, rather than simply making things up.
 Both also studied modern sport fencing in an attempt to discover the core principles of western swordsmanship.

 In 1995 Stephen and Peter Radvan, another long term medieval re-enactor, were asked to assist in teaching combat to a new Dark Ages re-enactment group, the Macquarie University Dark Ages Society.
 Very little is known of Dark Age combat.
 Eventually, after evaluating both “standard re-enactor combat” and the historical writings of George Silver, it was decided that despite considerable time passing between the Dark Ages and Silver’s 16th Century work that working from a real historical system was vastly superior to using one that was made up by people who had never been in a real swordfight.